Vendor Onboarding is the process of guiding new vendors into your company’s network.

 I realized that the major cause of this catastrophe was the absence of a standardized vendor onboarding process.
 While onboarding my vendors, almost the entire agreement was verbal.
 I didn’t verify any documents, nor did I officially convey my expectations.
 The whole collaboration was based on implied trust, even before any kind of trust was established.

-Major Challenges in Vendor Onboarding
+Major Challenges in Onboarding a New Vendor/Supplier

 Field Agents’ Outlook: